-The American will bring a 'sexiness' swimming, says a former world champion
+The American will bring a 'sexiness' to swimming, says a former world champion

 It is Dressel's command of swimming's blue riband event, the 50m freestyle -- an event Phelps did not compete in -- which draws the comparisons with Jamaican Bolt, an eight-time Olympic champion and the 100m and 200m world record holder.

-"He's definitely the new face of world swimming," Foster, a former 50m fresstyle world record holder, told CNN Sport.
+"He's definitely the new face of world swimming," Foster, a former 50m freestyle world record holder, told CNN Sport.

 "Clearly, Michael Phelps has left a huge hole, that's not saying someone needs to fill it.